 Please utilize the American Civil Liberty Union (ACLU) online information page as a guideline on the appropriate way to respond when approached by law enforcement.
 The ACLU online information page addresses your rights when stopped, searched, or arrested by a law enforcement officer(s).
 For non-citizens, learn more about Immigrants’ Rights.
 Or click here to learn about our immigration bond services.
 For more assistance on your legal rights, please contact your local Criminal Defense attorney.

 If you or someone you care about is concerned there may be a warrant out for their arrest, call or text a bail agent here at Bail Bonds Now at (561)-500-9999.
-Our Pay and Go service allows you to resolve a warrant without any incarceration in most circumstances.
+Our Pay N Go service allows you to clear a warrant in Palm Beach County without any incarceration in most circumstances.
+Please note, the Pay N Go and warrant search services are only available between the hours of 9am and 5pm.

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now